kiwilan/php-tmdb/README.md

 PHP wrapper package to interact with the [The Movie Database (TMDB) API](https://www.themoviedb.org/documentation/api).

-_This is NOT official TMDB API PHP wrapper, you can check [php-tmdb/api](https://github.com/php-tmdb/api) if you want official package._

 > [!IMPORTANT]
 > You need to create an account on [TMDB](https://www.themoviedb.org/) and get an **_API key_** to use this package.
 It's free and easy to do, you can read [this guide](https://developer.themoviedb.org/docs/getting-started) to get started.

-_Why this package?_
-_All current PHP packages to interact with the TMDB API are not up-to-date and I need a modern and easy-to-use package to interact with the TMDB API.
-So I decided to create this package.
-You can check [Roadmap](#roadmap) to see what I plan to do with this package._

 > [!WARNING]
 > This package is under development.